-As many sales organizations evaluate the year that was and look ahead to 2018, most, if not all, will be scrutinizing their current incentive compensation plan to improve performance and correct mistakes moving forward to the following year.
+As many sales organizations evaluate the year that was and look ahead to the New Year, most, if not all, will be scrutinizing their current incentive compensation plan to improve performance and correct mistakes moving forward to the following year.
 One aspect of this evaluation is to consider draw programs and their impact on performance.

 Why are Draws Important?

 Draws play a significant role in keeping your sales team focused on core business goals by removing concerns related to near-term earnings.
 This allows sales reps to focus on building a better book of business that should align to the long-term business goals of the organization.
 For instance, when new sales reps are onboarded, they will face multiple challenges including familiarizing themselves with new territories or new products, understanding the scope of their role, as well as building a sales pipeline.
 These activities, which are critical for the rep’s long-term success, could be hampered if that sales rep is distracted by chasing poor quality, short-term business.
 With a sensible draw program as part of your incentive comp plan, sales organizations can focus on developing long-term sales performance.

 When using draws to help bridge earnings for reps, sales organizations must decide between draws that are recoverable, or using a draw function that is non-recoverable.

 Recoverable draws are essentially “loans” that a company will pay out to sales reps in advance.
 The draw payments are then recovered by the sales organization over time through earned commissions.
 For example, if the draw amount is set to $2000 for the month of March and the sales rep earns $600 in commissions, he or she will take home the $600 earned from commission and $1400 from the set draw amount.
 The $1400 “loan” is then carried over to April.
 If the sales rep earns $3000 in commissions during April, the $1400 is then paid back to the company and the rep takes home the remaining value.
 Recoverable draws are more commonly used because they provide benefits for both the individual sales rep and the company.